Here’s what’s happening in York, Chester and Lancaster SC counties.

 ▪ Battered But Not Broken Ministry Chance auction, noon Aug.
 4 at Gethsemane Baptist Church, Darby Road, Chester.
 Ticket drop time, 10 am.-noon.
 One pack of 25 tickets, $5; buy four for $20 get one free.
 Hot dogs and chips sold.
 Details: 803-385-2290.

 ▪ Village Market and Masters Car Club benefit Show and Shine, 10 a.m.-2 p.m.
-July 21 at the market, 2185 Neely Store Road, Rock Hill.
+Saturday at the market, 2185 Neely Store Road, Rock Hill.
 Car registration, donation only.
 Awards presented for Peoples Choice, Village Market Choir and Masters Car Club Choice.
 Proceeds go to the New Kirk New Generation mission project to send every youth who wants to go into the mission field for a week.
-Details:803-366-4683
+Details:803-366-4683.

 Meetings